Immortality Tower: Immortality Tower of Ryomyong Street

-One of the most famous immortality towers is the so-called "Monument of Eternal Life in Honour of President Kim Il Sung" at the beginning of Kumsong Street.
+One of the most famous immortality towers is the so-called "Monument of Eternal Life in Honour of President Kim Il Sung" at the beginning of Ryomyong Street (formerly Kumsong Street).

 This monument was erected in 1997 in memory of Kim Il Sung, who died in 1994, covering a total area of 17000 m^{2} and extending with two arches over the artery leading to his mausoleum, the Kumsusan Palace, near the Ryonghung crossroads.
 It stands on a 10.50-metre-high, two-bay arch-shaped plinth through which road traffic passes on its way to the mausoleums of Kim Il Sung and Kim Jong Il.
 The tower is 82 metres high.
 On both sides of the tower are inscriptions in the form of a bronze relief.
 Originally, the inscriptions referred only to the "eternal president" Kim Il Sung, but they were changed after Kim Jong Il's death and the obelisks now contain the names of the two North Korean leaders.